MrPixle2022/Documentaion/Js/Vue/CDN/Components.md

 	app.component("page-content", {
 		// define the props.
 		props: ["title"],
-		// use the props in the template.
+		// use the props in the template
 		template: "<div>{{ title }}</div>",
 	});
 </script>